Hi and welcome to my Cash For Patriots review where we'll be getting to the bottom of this specific question:

 Check out this short snippet from the sales video transcription:

-To be honest I’m surprised Agora Financial, a seemingly reputable company would stoop this low and use misleading marketing tactics.
-It would almost be funny if he wasn’t targeting retirees and veterans.
+To be honest, I'm surprised Agora Financial, a seemingly reputable company would stoop this low and use misleading marketing tactics.
+It would almost be funny if they weren't targeting retirees and veterans.

 This approach is manipulative on so many levels.
 Zach entices people in with the idea of crazy amounts of cash pouring into your bank account for doing nothing.